Dense Fog Advisory issued for Eastern Chichagof Island by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-13 04:29:00 EST Expires: 2023-01-13 07:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Winter Weather Advisory means that periods of snow, sleet or freezing rain will cause travel difficulties.
-Expect slippery roads and limited visibilities, and use caution while driving.
-The latest road conditions for Maine can be obtained by going to newengland511.org.
-Target Area: Central Penobscot; Northern Washington; Southern Penobscot; Southern Piscataquis WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 7 AM EST THIS MORNING * WHAT...Mixed precipitation expected.
-Total snow accumulations between 2 and 5 inches and ice accumulations up to a tenth of an inch.
-The greater snow accumulations across northern areas. * WHERE...Southern Piscataquis, Northern Washington, Central Penobscot, and Southern Penobscot Counties. * WHEN...Until 7 AM EST this morning. * IMPACTS...Roads, and especially bridges and overpasses, will likely become slick and hazardous.
-Plan on slippery road conditions.
-The hazardous conditions will impact the morning commute.
+Effective: 2023-01-13 20:17:00 EST Expires: 2023-01-14 13:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Western Greenbrier WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 1 PM EST SATURDAY * WHAT...Snow.
+Additional snow accumulations of up to 3 inches. * WHERE...Western Greenbrier County. * WHEN...Until 1 PM EST Saturday. * IMPACTS...Travel could be very difficult.
+The hazardous conditions could impact the morning commute. * ADDITIONAL DETAILS...Gusty winds could cause some blowing and drifting snow especially Friday afternoon and evening.

 weather.gov